 3Q presents aggregated briefs in creative approval documentation in weekly creative meetings.

 Facebook reviews and approves each brief.
-For creative services provided by 3Q, they will be scoped at a blended hourly rate of $185.
+For creative services provided by 3Q, they will be scoped at a rate set forth in Attachment B (“Rate Card”).
 For creative services provided by a third party, those costs will be directly passed through to Facebook.

 Display buys that require a DSP or ad server